saylesss88/mdbook-nix-repl/README.md

 ./target/release/nix-repl-server
 ```

+By default the server binds to `127.0.0.1:8080` for safer native runs; no bind
+variable is required.
+To expose beyond loopback (not recommended), set
+`NIX_REPL_BIND=0.0.0.0` before running.

 > ⚠️ **Security Warning:** Running natively is less secure than the container
 > method.
 While `nix eval` is sandboxed, running the server directly on your
 > host lacks the resource limits (CPU/RAM) and filesystem isolation provided by
 > the container.
 A "while true" loop in Nix could freeze your whole system.
 Use
 > the container whenever possible.

+Running the native server under a separate, minimally privileged user account
+(with limited home access and no sensitive credentials) reduces the impact if
+something goes wrong.

 ---